ktcarr/gpllj-midwest-moisture-sources/README.md

 ```

 ## Notes & acknowledgments
-The ERA-5 data can be downloaded from the Copernicus Climate Change Service's Climate Data Store (\url{https://cds.climate.copernicus.eu}).
+The ERA-5 data can be downloaded from the Copernicus Climate Change Service's Climate Data Store (https://cds.climate.copernicus.eu).
 Navy topography data obtained from https://iridl.ldeo.columbia.edu/SOURCES/.WORLDBATH/.
-Code for the moisture tracking model was adapted from Ruud Van der Ent's original implementation and can be accessed at \url{https://github.com/ktcarr/WAM2layers_ERA5}.
+Code for the moisture tracking model can be accessed at https://github.com/ktcarr/WAM2layers_ERA5 and was adapted from Ruud van der Ent's original implementation (https://github.com/ruudvdent/WAM2layersPython).
+Those interested in applying the moisture tracking model should use the actively-maintained version, located here: https://github.com/WAM2layers/WAM2layers.

 ## Some pre-computed results
 See the paper for high-resolution versions.